PITTSBURGH UNDERAGE DRINKING DEFENSE LAWYER

 Underage drinking is found under Section 6308 of the Pennsylvania Crimes Code.
 This statute prohibits those under the age of 21 from consuming, possessing, transporting, buying or attempting to purchase alcoholic beverages.
 This statute punishes a wide array of conduct, and the police do not need to catch you in the act of drinking to prosecute you under this section.
 Our firm has represented individuals charged with underage drinking under the following scenarios:

-• A police officer or other witness observes a minor drinking alcohol, or the minor makes a direct admission to having consumed alcohol;
+• Direct Observation of or Admission to Drinking: A police officer or other witness observes a minor drinking alcohol, or the minor makes a direct admission to having consumed alcohol;

-• A police officer or other witness observes a minor in possession of an alcoholic beverage, regardless of whether or not it was open or consumed;
+• Direct Possession of Alcohol: A police officer or other witness observes a minor in possession of an alcoholic beverage, regardless of whether or not it was open or consumed;

-• A minor is present at a party or other social gathering, within close proximity to alcohol, where the officer believes the minor has the power and intent to exercise control over the alcohol.
-This is referred to as constructive possession of alcohol;
+• Constructive Possession of Alcohol: A minor is present at a party or other social gathering, within close proximity to alcohol, where the officer believes the minor has the power and intent to exercise control over the alcohol.
+This is referred to as the constructive possession of alcohol;

-• A store clerk or restaurant employee observes a minor attempting to purchase alcohol.
+• Attempted Purchase: A store clerk or restaurant employee observes a minor attempting to purchase alcohol.

 PENALTIES FOR UNDERAGE DRINKING